Sustainable Travel Practices for Palawan in 2025/26

 7. Support Sustainable Seafood Practices:

 • Choose restaurants that promote sustainable seafood practices, and avoid consuming endangered or threatened species.
-Learn about local fishing techniques and support responsible fishing communities.
+Learn about local fishing techniques and support responsible fishing communities while protecting endangered fish species through education and lack of consumption.

 8. Participate in Conservation Programs: